 Northwestern University in Qatar “Unity Award,” May 2014, for the QNRF UREP grant, “Qatari Women: Engagement and Empowerment.”

-Gengler, J. J., and Mitchell, J. S. (Forthcoming) “A Hard Test of Individual Heterogeneity in Response Scale Usage: Evidence from Qatar.”
+Gengler, J. J., and Mitchell, J. S. (2016) “A Hard Test of Individual Heterogeneity in Response Scale Usage: Evidence from Qatar.”
 International Journal of Public Opinion Research.